Communities & Memberships

 Mighty does what Facebook can't, giving you a platform you create your brand on and the features for engagement you need -- all in a community you own... no competing for the algorithm's attention.

-Unlike Facebook, Mighty is software designed for engagement.
+Unlike Facebook, Mighty is an AI community platform designed for streamlining and simplifying administration content generation and member engagement.

-• Host discussions, organize by hashags, tag people, and get notified.
+• Host discussions, organize by hashtags, tag people, and get notified.

 • Dynamic people explorer to surface interesting people, help members create profiles (with AI), show similarities, and even start a convo with one click.